-- (2) The Council may amend or repeal from time to time, with the approval of the Minister, any of the fees determined in terms of subsection (1). - (3) A fee determined, or an amendment or repeal thereof, in terms of this section, must be made known by the president of the Council by notice in the Gazette. - (4) When the Council determines the annual fees payable to it by registered persons, the Council may determine different fees - - (a) in respect of different professions or different registration categories relating to a profession; - (b) the number of years which any registered person has been practising his or her profession; or - (c) based on such criteria as may be prescribed. - (5) If any person liable to pay any annual fees determined in terms of subsection (1)(c) fails or refuses to pay such fees before or on 31 March of the year in respect of which such fees are due and payable, the Council may recover such unpaid fees by means of proceedings in a competent court, whether or not that person's name has been removed from the register concerned. - (6) If any person whose name had been removed from a register applies for the restoration of his or her name to such register, the Council may not consider such application for restoration until such time as the applicant has paid in full all amounts due and payable by him or her to the Council in terms of this Act. - (7) The Council may in writing exempt any person in part or fully from paying any annual fees determined in terms of subsection (1)(c). - (8) When a registered person pays to the Council the annual fees determined in terms of subsection (1) (c) and payable to the Council by that registered person, the Council must issue a certificate in the name of that registered person as proof of the payment of such annual fees.
+(2) The Council may amend or repeal from time to time, with the approval of the Minister, any of the fees determined in terms of subsection (1).

-- (9) A certificate issued in terms of subsection (8) - - (a) must be in such form as the Council may determine; - (b) must specify - - (i) the name of the Council; - (ii) the full names and surname of the registered person concerned; - (iii) particulars of the profession in respect of which the person concerned is registered; - (iv) the amount of the fees paid; - (v) the period of time in respect of which the annual payment was made and in respect of which such certificate will be valid; - (vi) such particulars as may be prescribed; and - (vii) such additional particulars as the Council may determine; and - (c) will serve as proof until the contrary is proven of the fact that the registered person named in such certificate has maintained his or her registration for the period of time specified in such certificate.
+- (3) A fee determined, or an amendment or repeal thereof, in terms of this section, must be made known by the president of the Council by notice in the Gazette. - (4) When the Council determines the annual fees payable to it by registered persons and enrolled persons, the Council may determine different fees - - (a) in respect of different professions or different registration or enrolment categories relating to a profession; - (b) the number of years which any registered person or enrolled person has been practising his or her profession; or - (c) based on such criteria as may be prescribed. - (5) If any person liable to pay any annual fees determined in terms of subsection (1)(c) fails or refuses to pay such fees before or on 31 March of the year in respect of which such fees are due and payable, the Council may recover such unpaid fees by means of proceedings in a competent court, whether or not that person's name has been removed from the register or roll concerned. - (6) If any person whose name had been removed from a register or roll applies for the restoration of his or her name to such register or roll, as the case may be, the Council may not consider such application for restoration until such time as the applicant has paid in full all amounts due and payable by him or her to the Council in terms of this Act. - (7) The Council may in writing exempt any person in part or fully from paying any annual fees determined in terms of subsection (1)(c). - (8) When a registered person or an enrolled person pays to the Council the annual fees determined in terms of subsection (1)(c) and payable to the Council by that registered person or enrolled person, as the case may be, the Council must issue a certificate in the name of that registered person or enrolled person, as the case may be, as proof of the payment of such annual fees. - (9) A certificate issued in terms of subsection (8) - - (a) must be in such form as the Council may determine; - (b) must specify - - (i) the name of the Council; - (ii) the full names and surname of the registered person or enrolled person, as the case may be, concerned; - (iii) particulars of the profession in respect of which the person concerned is registered or enrolled, as the case may be; - (iv) the amount of the fees paid; - (v) the period of time in respect of which the annual payment was made and in respect of which such certificate will be valid; - (vi) such particulars as may be prescribed; and - (vii) such additional particulars as the Council may determine; and - (c) will serve as proof until the contrary is proven of the fact that the registered person or enrolled person, as the case may be, named in such certificate has maintained his or her registration or enrolment for the period of time specified in such certificate.

-29. Register as proof
+29. Register or roll as proof